Silverthrone Caldera: Mineral exploration

-A mineralized dacitic breccia pipe was discovered at the Silverthrone Caldera in the 1990s following retreat of the headwall of Kingcome Glacier.
-It was noted to contain multicoloured clay and silica minerals such as opal, malachite, pyrolusite and celadonite, which were characterized by intense hues of blue and green.
-The breccia pipe, partially enclaved by dacite pitchstone, was considered to be hydrothermal in origin and was obscured by Kingcome Glacier in 1979 as evidenced by the photos and topographic maps of that time.
+A mineralized dacitic breccia pipe was discovered at the Silverthrone Caldera in the 1990s following retreat of the Kingcome Glacier headwall.
+It was said to contain multicoloured clay, opal, malachite, pyrolusite and celadonite; the latter four were said to be characterized by intense hues of blue and green.
+The breccia pipe, partially enclaved by dacite pitchstone, was considered to be hydrothermal in origin.
+It was obscured by Kingcome Glacier in 1979 as evidenced by the photos and topographic maps of that time.
 A report of the British Columbia Prospectors Assistance Program listed copper and gemstones as commodities in the breccia pipe.

 Conservation

 Part of Silverthrone lies in the Catto Creek Conservancy, a 7249 ha conservation area in Range 2 Coast Land District established on August 23, 1973, under the Protected Areas of British Columbia Act.
-This protected area was mainly established to preserve a group of geomorphological features known as “the paint pots”, but it also allows a number of recreational activities, such as camping, hiking, fishing and hunting.
+This protected area was mainly established to preserve a group of geomorphological features known as "the paint pots", (Note: The BC Parks entry for the Catto Creek Conservancy does not explain what "the paint pots" are, but an acid spring system in Kootenay National Park bears the same name; there are also springs in the Silverthrone area.) but it also allows recreational activities such as camping, hiking, fishing and hunting.
 Both wilderness and winter camping are permitted in the Catto Creek Conservancy, but no facilities are provided, such that visitors must be fully prepared and self-sufficient to camp in this conservancy.

 Accessibility

 Access to the Silverthrone Caldera is difficult due to its very remote location in the Pacific Ranges of the Coast Mountains.
-It can be reached by charter helicopter from Tatlayvoko Lake or Campbell River, the latter of which is the nearest town to the volcano.
+It can be reached by charter helicopter from Tatlayoko Lake or Campbell River, the latter of which is the nearest town to the volcano.
 The flying times from Tatlayoko Lake and Campbell River are about one and two hours, respectively.
 A much more difficult way to access Silverthrone is to traverse one of the several intermontane valleys on foot, which can be reached from the British Columbia Coast or the Interior Plateau.
 The icefields of the Silverthrone area can be trekked on foot from the adjoining valleys.